Business English- Moral Dilemmas Conditionals Practice

 ask you for a job for their child

-offer you a job for less cash in a more socially responsible company
+offer you a job for a less money in a company which is more socially responsible

 hear about a legal way of paying less tax